Let's Go Away for Awhile: Recording

 I applied a certain set of dynamics through the arrangement and the mixing and got a full musical extension of what I'd planned during the earliest stages of the theme.
 I think the chord changes are very special.
 I used a lot of musicians on the track; twelve violins, piano, four saxes, oboe, vibes, a guitar with a Coke bottle on the strings for a semi-steel guitar effect.
 Also, I used two basses and percussion.
 The total effect is 'Let's Go Away For Awhile', which is something everyone in the world must have said at some time or another.
 Nice thought; most of us don't go away, but it's still a nice thought.
 The track was supposed to be the backing for a vocal, but I decided to leave it alone.
 It stands up well alone.

+During the song's recording session, Wilson can be heard humming a short part of a vocal melody.
+However, he would later decide to keep it as an instrumental.
 In 1995, it emerged that the final Pet Sounds session was originally intended to add vocals to "Let's Go Away for Awhile", but Capitol insisted that the session date be the only one used for the album's entire mixing.